 Before you enter your fantasy baseball drafts this season, you need prospect rankings for the top youngsters poised to make an impact in 2019.

-Below are my rankings of the best minor leaguers expected to reach the majors and provide fantasy value this upcoming season.
+Below are my rankings of the best minor leaguers expected to reach the majors and provide fantasy value this season.
 That's where this list differs from other prospect lists, as this is a reflection of this season's fantasy potential and not overall prospect skill.

 1. Vladimir Guerrero Jr., 3B, Toronto Blue Jays